-The warning of the possibility of sin corroding the heart with its toxic waste bringing moral decline, moving from temptation, enticement, sin carried out, resulting in death is one that is most important for modern believers.
-James gives us a game plan for living in a godly way so that Jesus will be honoured and this pattern to follow will help us build a strong life of faith so that those watching will be able to see people in action that honor God day by day.
+James warns sin will corroding the heart.
+Its toxic waste brings moral decline.
+We move from temptation, enticement, sin carried out, which then results in death.
+This is one that is most important for modern believers.
+James gives us a game plan for living in a godly way so that Jesus will be honored and this pattern to follow will help us build a strong life of faith so that those watching will be able to see people in action that honor God day by day.